-Before proceeding with the full model characterization, let us consider the special case in which there is a single firm, i.e. n=1.
+Before proceeding with the full model characterization, we consider the special case in which there is a single firm, i.e. n = 1.
 This serves two purposes.
 First, it elucidates the forces at play when competition is absent.
-In particular, it shows that errors can occur even without competition, and that such errors are driven by a lack of commitment power by the firm.
-Second, it serves as a benchmark for understanding the marginal impact competition on firm incentives and behavior.
+In particular, it shows that errors can occur even without competition, and that these errors are driven by a lack of commitment power by the firm.
+Second, it serves as a benchmark for understanding the marginal impact competition on both incentives and behavior.

-I now state the monopoly characterization in terms of the firm's credibility.
-Because there is a single firm, I will drop the n index from all functions and parameters.
+We now state the monopoly characterization in terms of the firm's credibility.
+Note that because there is a single firm, we will drop the n index from all functions and parameters.